Cochrane community grant program

 - enhance access to social supports

-- develop and strengthen skills that build resilience
+- build skills that strengthen resilience

 United Way of Calgary and Area supports projects that:

-- support people’s mental health
+- support mental health

-- improve people’s financial and living situations
+- improve financial stability and living situations

-- create a sense of belonging and equality for everyone
+- create a sense of belonging and equality

 - encourage positive and supportive relationships